gnome-terminator/docs/source/layouts.rst

              do **not** need to use the *Save* button to keep these settings.

-             There is potential to improve this behaviour.
+             There is potential to improve this behaviour, as it *is* a little unintuitive.

 .. _layout-launcher: